Computer Vision Training in Manlius and Syracuse, NY

 Reading distance

-Most conventional reading activities are performed at about a 16″ reading distance.
-Computer monitors, however, are often placed at a 20-26″ distance.
+Computer monitors are often placed 20 to 26 inches away from the user.
 The intermediate computer monitor distance requires an entirely different prescription than a conventional reading prescription.

 Bifocals and trifocals field of view

-Progressive “no line” bifocals and trifocals do provide an intermediate prescription portion, however, the intermediate lens area is too small for prolonged computer work.
-An individualized computer prescription may be prescribed that provides a much larger field of view than most bifocal or trifocal designs.
+An individualized computer eyeglass prescription may provide a much larger field of view than most bifocal or trifocal designs.

 Gaze behavior